 Note: Text additions are noted by being underlined and deletions of existing Basin Plan text are noted by strikeout.
-Additions since the first draft (9/22/14) are noted by double underline and deletions are marked as double strikeout.

 Changes to Chapter IV, Implementation

 Under "Regional Water Board Prohibitions"

 Add the following:

 X. Pyrethroid Pesticides Discharges

 A discharger is prohibited from discharging pyrethroid pesticides at concentrations that exceed water quality objectives to water bodies identified in Table III-2A unless that discharge is regulated under individual or general waste discharge requirements, a conditional waiver of waste discharge requirements, a national pollutant discharge elimination system (NPDES) permit, or other Regional Board order.